curvegrid/go-ethereum-wiki/Mobile:-Account-management.md

 As such, *light* is more suitable for mobile applications, but you should be aware of the trade-offs nonetheless.

-*For those interested in the cryptographic and/or implementation details, the key-store uses the `secp256k1` elliptic curve as defined in the [Standards for Efficient Cryptography](http://www.secg.org/sec2-v2.pdf), implemented by the [`libsecp256k`](https://github.com/bitcoin-core/secp256k1) library and wrapped by [`github.com/ethereum/go-ethereum/accounts`](https://godoc.org/github.com/ethereum/go-ethereum/accounts).*
+*For those interested in the cryptographic and/or implementation details, the key-store uses the `secp256k1` elliptic curve as defined in the [Standards for Efficient Cryptography](http://www.secg.org/sec2-v2.pdf), implemented by the [`libsecp256k`](https://github.com/bitcoin-core/secp256k1) library and wrapped by [`github.com/ethereum/go-ethereum/accounts`](https://godoc.org/github.com/ethereum/go-ethereum/accounts).
+Accounts are stored on disk in the [Web3 Secret Storage](https://github.com/ethereum/wiki/wiki/Web3-Secret-Storage-Definition) format.*

-### Keystores from Android (Java)
+### Keystores on Android (Java)

 The encrypted keystore on Android is implemented by the `AccountManager` class from the `org.ethereum.geth` package.
 The configuration constants (for the *standard* or *light* security modes described above) are located in the `Geth` abstract class, similarly from the `org.ethereum.geth` package.
 Hence to do client side account management on Android, you'll need to import two classes into your Java code: